JustNamye/programming-p1/lab10/Report.md

-# Lab 10 —  Structs in C
+# Lab 10 —  Files in C

 **Course:** Programming, Part 1
 **Institution:** NTU KhPI, Kharkiv, Ukraine
 **Student:** Korotkiy Ivan
-**Date:** 30.11
+**Date:** 01.12

 ---

 ## Task Description

->   The objective of this lab assignment is to familiarize students with structs in C programming.
+>   To learn how to work with text and binary files in the C programming language

 ## Structure